Entanglement structure of current-driven diffusive fermion systems: Random circuit model

-\emph{Phase II to III crossover.---}Due its broader physical significance to disordered metallic systems, the physical picture underlying the phase II to III crossover is discussed in more detail in Sec.~\ref{sec:appLE}.
+\emph{Phase II to III crossover.---}Because of its broader physical significance to disordered metallic systems, the physical picture underlying the phase II to III crossover is discussed in more detail in Sec.~\ref{sec:appLE}.
 Since the butterfly velocity scales as $\sqrt{p_2}$ in this regime, there is a natural crossover scale defined by the value of $p_2$ for which $L/v_B \sim \tau_{\rm Th}$, which suggests that the crossover occurs when $p_2 L^2 \sim 1$.
-This is readily verified using (\ref{eqn:axymt}), which shows that when $p_2 L^2 \gg 1$ the $a(x,y)$ is exponentially damped away from the diagonal.
-The entropy deviation and mutual information in this regime are given by (\ref{eqn:delsiii})-(\ref{eqn:mutinfiii}), which determine the boundaries shown in Fig.~\ref{fig:cross}(a).
-We remark that the exponential decay of the $b(x,y)$ and $a(x,y)$ fields away from the diagonal should not be interpreted as an exponential decay in the time dynamics of the random circuit, but instead results from the restriction of the allowed density matrices to the manifold of NEASs.
+This is readily verified using Eq.~(\ref{eqn:axymt}), which shows that when $p_2 L^2 \gg 1$, the $a(x,y)$ is exponentially damped away from the diagonal.
+The entropy deviation and mutual information in this regime are given by Eqs.~(\ref{eqn:delsiii}) and (\ref{eqn:mutinfiii}), which determine the boundaries shown in Fig.~\ref{fig:cross}(a).